Tinkerforge/doc/en/source/Software/Brickd_Install_Linux.rst

 On Debian based distributions you can install the dependencies with apt-get::

- sudo apt-get install build-essential libusb-1.0-0-dev libudev-dev
+ sudo apt-get install build-essential pkg-config libusb-1.0-0-dev libudev-dev

 On Fedora you can install the dependencies with yum::